JuanParraIV/quizapp-project-gitops/README.md

 # QuizApp Helm Charts

 This repository contains Helm charts for deploying the QuizApp.
-The charts are hosted on GitHub Pages at [quizapp-charts.jotamario.lat](https://quizapp-charts.jotamario.lat).
+The charts are hosted on GitHub Pages at [ quizapp.charts.jotamario.lat/ ](https:// quizapp.charts.jotamario.lat).

 ## Prerequisites